Infantile hemangioma - External and Internal Eye

 83343001 – Infantile hemangioma

-- Congenital hemangioma (CH) – Fully formed vascular tumors at birth; two types are described: rapidly involuting congenital hemangiomas (RICH) and non-involuting congenital hemangiomas (NICH).
-The proliferative phase in these tumors occurs in utero, and typically they do not proliferate postnatally as seen with infantile hemangiomas.
+- Congenital hemangioma (CH) – Fully formed vascular tumors at birth; two main types are: rapidly involuting congenital hemangiomas (RICH) and non-involuting congenital hemangiomas (NICH), and variants have been reported.
+The proliferative phase in these tumors occurs in utero, and tumors typically do not proliferate postnatally as seen with infantile hemangiomas.
 CHs are characterized by hemispheric pink to purple vascular plaques with overlying telangiectasia and the characteristic peripheral rim of pallor.
-Both RICH and NICH may look similar; however, NICH is less impressive and flatter than RICH.
+Both RICH and NICH may look similar; however, NICH is less impressive and flatter.
 Histologically, they are GLUT-1 negative, which helps to differentiate them from other hemangiomas.

-- Port-wine stain – Early lesions of hemangioma may be confused with port-wine stains, which are capillary malformations present at birth.
+- Capillary malformation or "port-wine stain" – Early superficial or segmental infantile hemangiomas, or their precursor lesions, may be confused with port-wine stains, which are capillary malformations present at birth.
 They are pink or red patches that persist throughout life and do not have the typical growth phase of hemangiomas.

 - Sometimes tufted angioma and kaposiform hemangioendothelioma may mimic hemangiomas.
 They present as extensive brownish vascular plaques with deep fibrotic consistency.

-- Infantile myofibromatosis – Fibrohistiocytic proliferations characterized by skin-colored to purple, firm to hard or rubbery nodules that are usually present in the head and neck region.
+- Infantile myofibromatosis – Fibrohistiocytic proliferations characterized by skin-colored to purple, firm to hard or rubbery nodules.

 - Rhabdomyosarcoma – Soft tissue sarcoma of skeletal muscle origin typically seen in the first and second decades of life.
-In children, the head and neck areas are affected with an asymptomatic, rapidly growing, reddish cutaneous mass.
+In children, this presents as an asymptomatic, rapidly growing, red, firm cutaneous mass.

-- Deep hemangiomas sometimes look similar to venous malformations, which do not go through a phase of rapid proliferation.
+- Deep infantile hemangiomas sometimes look similar to venous malformations, which do not go through a phase of rapid proliferation.
 Phleboliths are often seen in venous malformations.
-Magnetic resonance (MR) imaging will help to differentiate these two entities.
+Bedside Doppler study or ultrasound imaging can help to differentiate these two entities.

 - Congenital hydrops of the nasolacrimal sac